Name of Rose – Pristine

 The tapered bud opened white to creamy petals blushed with light to medium pink on the edge of the petals and displaying orange-yellow stamens in the center.
 Fragrance is light.
 Habit is quite tall and spreading, from 4 to 7 ft. tall and 3 to 6 ft. wide.
 It tends to spread its canes sideways so prune it to inward-facing buds to discourage sprawling.
 It blooms continuously throughout the season.
 The best location for this rose is in the back of the border.
 Good companion plants are pink flowered plants and some blue stately delphiniums.
 For regions with harsh winter, it requires winter protection.

-Tip of the Day – Share your time, treasure and talent to help others.
+Tip of the Day – Keep your desk and work area neat and clean.

 Until next time.
 Stop and Smell the Roses